 Food can be one of the most fun things for kids.
-When we started our staycation, we had lunch on the patio at Cafe du Parc while it was a beautiful 70-degree day.
+When we started our staycation, we had lunch on the patio at Cafe du Parc, while it was a beautiful 70-degree day.
 After exploring the city for a bit, we went to Presidential Scoops on G Street, right next to the White House.
-Although the line was out the door, we passed time by playing some fun guessing games and Olivia shimmied her way through the line a few times to grab some taste samples.
-By the time we got up front Olivia ordered herself apricot sorbet and I got my usual “birthday cake”.
-It was, as Olivia would say, “delectable”.
-We also had a high tea during our stay, which I will elaborate more on later in this post.
-For dinner like I previously mentioned, Olivia ordered in her pizza from room service on her own and she was so excited.
+Although the line was out the door, we passed the time by playing some fun guessing games, and Olivia shimmied her way through the line a few times to grab some tasty samples.
+By the time we got up front, Olivia had ordered herself apricot sorbet, and I got my usual “birthday cake.”
+It was, as Olivia would say, “delectable.”
+We also had a high tea during our stay, which I will elaborate on later in this post.
+For dinner, as I previously mentioned, Olivia ordered her pizza from room service on her own, and she was so excited.
 Ice cream and pizza – we loved treating ourselves!

 Visit a few landmarks.

-For our weekend in DC it was peak Cherry Blossom season, so we walked around the national mall, alongside the river, and enjoyed the cherry blossoms and the buzz of the city.
+For our weekend in DC, it was peak Cherry Blossom season, so we walked around the national mall, alongside the river, and enjoyed the cherry blossoms and the city’s buzz.
 In addition to gazing at the blossoms on our walk, we went to the National Cathedral and garden.
-Olivia took off her shoes like Rapunzel and went running through the garden looking for bunny rabbits.
+Olivia took off her shoes like Rapunzel and went running through the garden, looking for bunny rabbits.
 If you haven’t gone to the National Cathedral – go!
 It is an absolute must!
-To the right of the cathedral is a beautiful little garden with all kinds of neat places to sit and enjoy the flowers, views of the cathedral, and spot some wildlife.
+To the cathedral’s right is a beautiful little garden with all kinds of neat places to sit and enjoy the flowers, views of the cathedral, and spot some wildlife.

 Photos by Pablo Raya

-Self-love is a big part of my parenting of Olivia.
+Self-love is a big part of my parenting with Olivia.
 Every morning we do affirmations in the mirror.
 Olivia looks at herself and says a mantra three times before leaving the house for school.
-They are simple, “I am strong”, “I am kind”, “I am smart”.
-Getting her on board on this in the beginning wasn’t easy, but as she began to embrace and understand it, I could see the light in her grow brighter.
-When we were on our staycation, we did some yoga and we also took the time to rest.
-We ate in bed, watched movies, did face masks, painted our nails and didn’t do much which was exactly what we needed after a packed day.
-It was so nice to be away but to also be in a relaxing and calm environment pampering ourselves with love and self-care.
+They are simple, “I am strong,” “I am kind,” “I am smart.”
+Getting her on board on this, in the beginning, wasn’t easy, but as she began to embrace and understand it, I could see the light in her grow brighter.
+When we were on our staycation, we did some yoga, and we also took the time to rest.
+We ate in bed, watched movies, did face masks, painted our nails, and didn’t do much, which was exactly what we needed after a packed day.
+It was so nice to be away and be in a relaxing and calm environment pampering ourselves with love and self-care.